NAS6mixfoolv/NAS6LIB/DeepRelativityDiscussion.md

 Since t=sinθ and dt=cosθ, I think the appearance from
 a stationary observer would be as I understand it.

+dt is maximum at the outer edge of the motion and minimum at the center.
+The velocity is v = dx/dt, so
+the velocity is minimum at the outer edge of the motion, accelerates toward the center,
+reaches a maximum, and begins to decelerate once it passes the center.

 ---

 # About the curvature of light